A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How are zero-premium health plans possible?

-The availability of zero-premium plans stems from several factors:
+The availability of zero-premium plans stems from various factors:

 Who’s actually getting zero-dollar plans?

-People who qualify for zero-premium plans in the Marketplace include those with fairly low incomes, but the availability of zero-premium plans is a lot more widespread than that.
+People who qualify for zero-premium plans in the Marketplace include those with fairly low incomes, but the availability of zero-premium plans ismore widespread than that.
 There are also zero-premium plans available due to:

 • Age – Older people are more likely to have zero-premium plans available to them, because their subsidies are larger and can cover a larger share of the cost of plans priced below the benchmark plan.

-• Location – Being in an area where full-price premiums are higher than average (just like being older, this results in larger subsidies, which are more likely to fully cover the cost of at least one available plan), and
+• Location – Being in an area where full-price premiums are higher than average results in more people qualifying for zero-premium plans (just like being older, this results in larger subsidies, which are more likely to fully cover the cost of at least one available plan).

 • Plans available – the specific mix of plans that insurers offer in the area.
 In some areas, there are Gold plans priced lower than the benchmark plan, which means that some enrollees qualify for free Gold plans.
-And if there’s a large price spread between the lowest-cost Silver plan and the benchmark Silver plan, some people can qualify for a free Silver plan even with an income well above 150% of the poverty level.
-Free Bronze plans are widely available, depending on how much the pricing differs between the Bronze plans and the benchmark plan.
+And if there’s a large price spread between the benchmark Silver plan and the lower-priced plans, more people will qualify for zero-premium plans because there's a higher likelihood that their premium subsidy will cover the full cost of some lower-priced plans.

 Do you have to be poor to get zero-premium coverage?

-But the availability of zero-premium plans also depends a lot on where you live and how old you are, and can extend to folks with income much higher than 150% of the poverty level.
+Premium subsidies are based on income, but the availability of zero-premium plans also depends a lot on where you live and how old you are, and can extend to folks with middle-class incomes.

-But if this same 60-year-old lived in Detroit, Michigan, she would have to earn no more than about $40,000 to qualify for a zero-premium plan.
-This is because the 2025 benchmark plan (on which subsidy amounts are based) for a 60-year-old is much more expensive in Montgomery ($1,184/month, versus $765/month in Detroit), and the difference in price between the lowest-cost plan and the benchmark plan is much smaller in Detroit than it is in Montgomery.
-So the subsidy amount doesn’t cover as much of the cost of the lower-priced plans in Detroit.
+But if this same 62-year-old lived in Salt Lake City, Utah, she would have to earn no more than about $32,000 to qualify for a zero-premium plan in 2026.4 This is because the 2025 benchmark plan (on which subsidy amounts are based) for a 60-year-old is much more expensive in Montgomery ($1,428/month, versus $1,163/month in Salt Lake City), and the difference in price between the lowest-cost plan and the benchmark plan is much smaller in Salt Lake City than it is in Montgomery.
+So the subsidy amount doesn’t cover as much of the cost of the lower-priced plans in Salt Lake City.

 It’s also worth noting how much this person’s age affects the availability of zero-premium plans.
-If the enrollee in Montgomery is 30 instead of 60, but still earning $55,000, she’ll have to pay $194/month for the cheapest plan (as opposed to $0/month if she’s 60).
-In both cases — at age 30 or age 60 — the benchmark plan will be the same price after the subsidy is applied, since they both have the same income.
-But the subsidy is much larger for the 60-year-old, which means it stretches a lot further to fully cover the cost of available Bronze plans.
+If the enrollee in Montgomery is 32 instead of 62, but still earning $50,000, she’ll have to pay $235/month for the cheapest plan (as opposed to $0/month if she’s 62).
+In both cases — at age 32 or age 62 — the benchmark plan will be the same price after the subsidy is applied, since they both have the same income.
+But the subsidy is much larger for the 62-year-old, which means it stretches a lot further to fully cover the cost of available plans that are priced lower than the benchmark plan.

 Zero-premium plans by metal level